Repositories

 export CORSO_PASSPHRASE="CHANGE-ME-THIS-IS-INSECURE"

-./corso repo init s3 --bucket corso-test
+./corso repo init s3 --bucket corso-repo

 # Initialize the Corso Repository